-- 1. Insufficient evidence for vaccination of children during chemotherapy with any pneumococcal vaccine. - Children who did not receive all dose(s) recommended prior to the start of immunosuppression should continue where they stopped based on a catch-up schedule.
+- 1. Insufficient evidence for vaccination of children during chemotherapy with any pneumococcal vaccine. - Children who did not receive all dose(s) recommended prior to the start of immunosuppression should complete their vaccination based on a catch- up schedule.
 Children considered immunocompromised should receive all doses of vaccines (not reduced dose schedules). - 3.
-One dose of 13-valent conjugate pneumococcal vaccine (Pneu-C-13) is recommended for all children 6 months after the end of therapy.
+One dose of 20-valent conjugate pneumococcal vaccine (Pneu-C-20 or Pneu-C-21) is recommended for all children 6 months after the end of therapy.